wallstop/DxMessaging/README.md

 # DxMessaging
-Game engine agnostic robust, synchronous pub/sub C# messaging solution (but mostly geared towards Unity/XNA/Monogame).
+Game engine agnostic robust, synchronous pub/sub C# messaging solution geared towards Entity-Component systems (but mostly geared towards Unity/XNA/Monogame).

 # Overview
 Are you tired of tightly coupled components?
 Making calls to your achievement system from deep within your player code?
 Or maybe you're working with a more traidtional messaging system, but keep forgetting all the pesky message codes?
 Fear no more, DxMessaging is here to help.